flutter/website/animations/hero-animations/index.md

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What you'll learn:</b>

+* The _hero_ refers to the widget that flies between screens.
-* Create a Hero animation using Flutter's Hero widget.
+* Create a hero animation using Flutter's Hero widget.
 * Fly the hero from one screen to another.
 * Animate the transformation of a hero's shape from circular to rectangular while flying it from one screen to another.
-* Hero animations are sometimes called _shared element transitions_
-  or _shared element animations_.
+* The Hero widget in Flutter implements a style of animation commonly known as _shared element transitions_ or _shared element animations._
 </div>

 You've probably seen hero animations many times.
 For example,